zhanglongqi/zhanglongqi.github.com/_posts/2014-11-02-blog-domain-name-setting.md

 Create a `CNAME` file in your `USERNAME.github.com` repository:

 ```
-# longqi at zlq in ~/jekyll/benhuan.github.com on git:master x [23:35:28]
 $ vim CNAME
 ```
 Put your domain name inside:

 ```
-# longqi at zlq in ~/jekyll/benhuan.github.com on git:master x [23:35:28]
 $ cat CNAME
 blog.longqi.pro
 ```